FAQ / Frequently asked questions

 Vaccination for travel is generally safe and highly recommended by health authorities worldwide.
 Travel vaccinations are designed to protect travellers against diseases that are common in certain parts of the world.
 These vaccines are extensively tested for safety and effectiveness before they are approved for use.

 For specific advice related to your health, please consult our medical specialists.
-They will advise you personally on vaccination and will be happy to help you make an informed decision based on your personal situation and travel destination.
+They will personally advise you on vaccination and will be happy to help you make an informed decision based on your personal situation and travel destination.

 Contact us at [email protected], this is the most effective way to reach us as we have more staff available via email than by phone.
 Our opening hours are weekdays (Mon-Fri) from 9am-6pm.
 For urgent enquiries, please call 0900-8222462.

 At Vaccination Point, we value your satisfaction and strive to provide you with the best possible service.
 For complaints, please refer to our complaints page.
 You can fill in the contact form here.
-Once your complaint is submitted, our team will carefully investigate it and contact you as soon as possible.
+Once your complaint has been submitted, our team will carefully investigate it and contact you as soon as possible.
 Together, we will look for an appropriate solution.